-Tip: The icon next to the page title tells you what type of page it is, such as Regular Page, Gallery Page, or Blog Page.
+Tip: The icon next to the page title tells you what type of page it is, such as Layout Page, Gallery Page, or Blog Page.

 Depending on your template, you may see additional placeholder demo content like a tag line, footer, or sidebars.
 Hover over that content and click the Edit annotation to change it.